gravitational/careers/challenges/systems/challenge.md

 Here are some other trade-offs that will help you to spend less time on the task:

-Do not implement a system that scales or is highly performing.
+* Do not implement a system that scales or is highly performing.
 Describe which performance improvements you would add in the future.
-High availability.
-It is OK if the system is not highly available.
+* It is OK if the system is not highly available.
 Write down how you would make the system highly available and why your system is not.

 ## Pitfalls and Gotchas